$p$-robust equilibrated flux reconstruction in ${\boldsymbol H}(\mathrm{curl})$ based on local minimizations.

-{\em Step~1a: the first element $\elmo$.} Let us start with the first element $\elmo$, \cf\ Figure~\ref{fig_patch}, right.
-Then the set $\F_1^\sharp$ is empty, and we ask whether in the first-order Raviart--Thomas space $\RT_1(\elmo)$, one can impose simultaneously the divergence, the normal flux through one face, and moments against constant functions.
-We will reason by the canonical degrees of freedom, see, \eg, \cite[Proposition~2.3.4 and Figure~2.14.c]{Bof_Brez_For_MFEs_13}, and find a suitable $\tv_h \in \RT_1(\elmo)$.
+{\em Step~1a: the first element $\elmo$.} Let us start with the first element $\elmo$, \cf~Figure~\ref{fig_patch}, right.
+Then the set $\F_1^\sharp$ is empty, and \cye{the constraints in~\eqref{eq_tzi} lead us to} ask whether in the first-order Raviart--Thomas space $\RT_1(\elmo)$, one can impose simultaneously the divergence, the normal flux through one face, and moments against constant functions.
+We will reason by the canonical degrees of freedom, see, \eg, \cite[Proposition~2.3.4 and Figure~2.14.c]{Bof_Brez_For_MFEs_13} \cye{or~\eqref{eq_RT_proj}}, and find a suitable $\tv_h \in \RT_1(\elmo)$ \cye{satisfying the constraints in~\eqref{eq_tzi}}.
 First, we see that in $\RT_1(\elmo)$, the normal flux $\tv_h \scp \tn_\elmo$ on $\sd_1^{\mathrm{ext}}$ can be fixed to zero and the moments against constants $(\tv_h, \tr_h)_\elmo$ can be fixed as in~\eqref{eq_tzi}.
 We still have the freedom to choose the normal fluxes $\tv_h \scp \tn_\elmo$ on the faces of $\elmo$ different from $\sd_1^{\mathrm{ext}}$, and the question is whether this can be done so as to fix the divergence of $\tv_h$ to zero.
 By~\cite[Proposition~2.3.3]{Bof_Brez_For_MFEs_13}, there holds

 Employing the Green theorem and the fact that $\tv_h \scp \tn_\elmo = 0$ on $\sd_1^{\mathrm{ext}}$,